 How to print each character of a string in Python

 Learn how to print each character of a string in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+We cover different methods, tips, real-world uses, and common error debugging.

 Using a simple for loop